Pernambucan revolt: Background

+Another factor was the conception of "Brazil".
+Until then, "Brazil" was a generic name to several Portuguese possessions on the New World, and even the United States referred to those possessions as plural, "Brazils'".
+The United Kingdom of Portugal, Brazil and the Algarves was recently declared in 1815, and for the first time Brazil was seen as part of one kingdom.
+In general, the provincial matters were prevalent over national matters, and the idea of a "Brazilian people" didn't exist.

 Troubles in the Northeast

-The Northeastern region had already been previously affected by a famine causing a blow to cotton and sugar production in 1816, and creating another reason for the fervent desire for independence in that region.
-In Recife, the capital of Pernambuco, and in the principal ports of the region, the desire for independence and a general feeling of hostility for the Portuguese was particularly extreme.
+The Northeastern region had already been affected by a famine causing a blow to cotton and sugar production in 1816, and creating another reason for the fervent desire for independence.
+In Recife, the capital of Pernambuco, and in the principal ports of the region, this desire and a general feeling of hostility toward the Portuguese was particularly extreme.
 The general sentiment was described as the "Portuguese of New Lisbon" exploit and oppress the "Pernambucan patriots."